veillette/physics-book/contents/ch27MicroscopyEnhancedByTheWaveCharacteristicsOfLight.md

 observed, but drawbacks, such as the hazard of UV to living tissue and the need for special detection devices and lenses (which tend to be dispersive in the UV) , severely limit the use of UV microscopes.
-Elsewhere, we will explore practical uses of very short wavelength EM waves, such as x-rays, and other short-wavelength probes, such as electrons in electron microscopes, to detect small details.
+Elsewhere, we will explore practical uses of very short wavelength EM waves, such as X-rays, and other short-wavelength probes, such as electrons in electron microscopes, to detect small details.